eduardovra/eduardovra.github.io/_drafts/building-two-sample-apps-using-hotwire-and-flask.markdown

 ```
 {% endraw %}

-As we can see, the *search-results* frame is used to render the auto completion items.
+As we can see, the *search-results* frame is used to render the auto-completion suggestions.
 Each item is an anchor targeting a method for exclusion of ingredients on the server.
 When the user clicks on an ingredient, we want the recipe to be updated, instead of the current frame.
 To achieve this, we set a data attribute `data-turbo-frame="recipe"` to indicate that the Ajax response from this call should be rendered within the context of another frame, called `recipe`.

 On the *recipe* frame, there's a list of currently selected ingredients, also showing the quantities for each of them.
 A link for exclusion is set to call the respective method on the server.